CBSE Class 10 Science Chapter 9 Heredity and Evolution Notes: Download PDF Here

 The process by which the features of an organism are passed on from one generation to another is called heredity.

 - The process is done by genes, which define the characters in the organism.

-- Gregor Johann Mendel, known as ‘Father of Genetics’, was an Austrian Monk who worked on pea plants to understand the concept of heredity.
+- Gregor Johann Mendel, known as the ‘Father of Genetics’, was an Austrian Monk who worked on pea plants to understand the concept of heredity.